DeepSeek-R1: Charting New Frontiers in Pure RL-Driven Language Models

 - Training Methodology: DeepSeek-R1 emphasizes pure RL plus a small SFT kickstart, while ChatGPT and Llama rely more heavily on supervised data.

-- Openness: Both DeepSeek-R1 and Llama 2 are open-source, whereas ChatGPT remains largely proprietary.
+- Openness: Both DeepSeek-R1 and Llama 2/Llama 3.1 are open-source, whereas ChatGPT and GPT-4o remain largely proprietary.

-- Context Window: DeepSeek-R1’s 128K token context outstrips many versions of ChatGPT and Llama 2, enabling more long-form reasoning.
+- Context Window: DeepSeek-R1’s 128K token context matches GPT-4o and significantly outperforms Llama 2 (4K) and Llama 3.1 (8K), enabling more long-form reasoning.

-- Performance: Benchmark tests show DeepSeek-R1 can match or surpass proprietary solutions like ChatGPT in certain mathematical or reasoning tasks, while the distilled variants remain competitive with Llama 2 at smaller parameter scales.
+- Performance: Benchmark tests show DeepSeek-R1 can match or surpass proprietary solutions like GPT-4o in certain mathematical or reasoning tasks, while outperforming Llama 2 and Llama 3.1 across the board.

 Overall, DeepSeek-R1 bridges a unique gap: fully open-source, ultra-large context windows, and a novel RL-first methodology—driving new frontiers in the LLM space.